 Note: To complete the tutorial with the referenced data please download and install the tutorial above into Geneious Prime.

-In Geneious Prime, annotations are displayed graphically in the Sequence Viewer panel where they can be edited and their display can be controlled via the Annotations & Tracks.
+In Geneious Prime, annotations are displayed graphically in the Sequence Viewer panel where they can be edited.
+Their display can be controlled via the Annotations & Tracks tab.
 Annotations are depicted graphically as boxes or as arrows if the feature has a defined orientation.

-Geneious has numerous tools and third-party plugins for adding new annotations to sequences, most of which can be found under the Annotate and Predict menu.
+Geneious Prime has numerous tools and external plugins for adding new annotations to sequences, most of which can be found under the Annotate and Predict menu.
 This tutorial focuses only on methods for transferring existing annotations between sequences.

-Transferring annotations allows you to quickly annotate a sequence using features annotated on related sequences.
+Transferring annotations allows you to quickly annotate a sequence using features already annotated on related sequences.

-There are three ways to transfer annotations between sequences within Geneious, which can be summarized as being either:
+There are three ways to transfer annotations between sequences within Geneious Prime, which can be summarized as being either: